sharpecs/mycota/README.md

     <center>
 </figure>

 A correlation matrix can be used to visualise the strength a variable may have in relation to the zones created.
-In this case, looking at the zone column, the role (purpose in nature) has the strongest relationship.
+In this case, looking at the zone column, the role (function) has the strongest relationship.
 Lower correlated variables are still important in this situation, as they may add weight to the model when the relationship between the independents is spurious.

 <figure>
     <center>